How To Create A To Do List In WordPress

 Leave this option disabled (‘No’) if you don’t want emails sent out to users.

-Note: If you disable this option, you can skip other items in this section.
+Note: If this option is disabled, skip other settings in this section.

 Add Category to Subject

-Leave this option disabled (‘No’) if you don’t want categories displayed in the email subject.
+Leave this option disabled (‘No’) if you don’t want to-do categories added to the subject of your emails.

-If you don’t want to-do categories to appear the email subject, then leave this option disabled.
+If you don’t want to show to-do categories in the email subject, then leave this option disabled (‘No’).

 Show Who Assigned the To-Do Item in Email

-Enable this option (‘Yes’) to display the user who assigned the to-do item in the email.
-This is a useful option if you have a number of project managers assigning to-do items to users …
+Enabling this option displays the user who assigned the to-do item in the email.
+This is a useful option if you have several project managers assigning to-do items to users …

 From Field for Emails Sent to User

-This field lets you customize the “From” field when sending out email notices.
-Type the name of your company, your domain, your name, or anything you like into this field …
+This field allows you to customize the “From” field when sending out email notices.
+You can enter the name of your company, your domain, your name, or anything you like into this field …

 From Email

-Enter the email address that you would like displayed as the “sent from” address …
+Enter the email address that you want showing as the “sent from” address …

 Subject Field for Emails Sent to User

-Enter a subject field for the email that will be automatically sent out to users when new items have been assigned in your to-do list …
+Add into this field a subject field for the email that will be automatically sent out to users when a new item has been added in your to-do list …

 Text in Emails Sent to User